Georgia Civil Statute of Limitations Laws

 Have an Attorney Evaluate Your Claim for Free

 Georgia, like most other states, has very strict time frames to file your initial claim in civil court.
-Whether you were involved in a car accident or any other type of injury, you may want to seek the guidance of an experienced attorney in your jurisdiction who can advise you about your claim and any filing deadlines.
-To learn more about your personal ijnury case, obtaining a free claim evaluations from a skilled attorney is a great first step.
-However, if you have a non-injury related case, such as a real estate or business dispute, you should contact an attorney who specializes in that area of law for more information.
+Whether you were involved in a car accident, slip and fall accident, or medical malpractice, you may want to seek the guidance of an experienced attorney.
+To learn more about your personal injury case, obtaining a free claim evaluation from a skilled attorney is a great first step.